ivntsng/novice-network/journals/itsang.md

 * Configured routing and passed the listJobs prop to the ListJobs component.
 * Tested the changes and ensured they met the requirements.

+## July 8 - July 9

+During July 8 and July 9, I focused on the create job listing page and successfully implemented the functionality for submitting job listings.
+The key activities during this period include:

+* Created the frontend form for job listing creation.
+* Implemented the necessary validations and error handling for the form fields.
+* Integrated the form submission with the backend API.
+* Made adjustments to the UI and form layout for improved user experience.